-Considering the handling, packaging, storing and transportation of Cultural Heritage (CH) materials during the digitisation process is an important aspect of preserving the integrity and condition of your collections.
-These considerations will be discussed throughout this resource where we offer our experience and recommendations for digitisation technicians and CH curators to refer to primarily in the context of handling CH material during a digitisation process.
+Considering the handling, packaging, storing and transportation of cultural heritage materials during the digitisation process is an important aspect of preserving the integrity and condition of your collections.
+These considerations will be discussed throughout this resource where we offer our experience and recommendations for digitisation technicians and curators to refer to primarily in the context of handling cultural heritage material during a digitisation process.

-Methods for handling CH objects are largely dependent on the material type and its condition, these can vary considerably in CH collections.
+Methods for handling cultural heritage objects are largely dependent on the material type and its condition, these can vary considerably in cultural heritage collections.
 The following types of material will be discussed in this resource: artwork, photographic material, archival material (documents, manuscripts, records, etc.), taonga, textiles, audio-visual and three-dimensional (3D) objects.

 The recommendations in this resource are a guide only, we strongly recommend you consult with the owner of the material you are handling to ensure any handling requirements are met and upheld by you and your team.

-It is important for a handling policy to be developed and applied to any collection or workplace that cares for CH materials.
+It is important for a handling policy to be developed and applied to any collection or workplace that cares for cultural heritage materials.
 Having clear, considered guidelines in place is important in achieving consistency and best practice.
-As a starting point, consider the spatial area and environs you have when handling CH material.
+As a starting point, consider the spatial area and environs you have when handling cultural heritage material.
 Even if there is limited space, planning can greatly decrease the risk of damage.

 - Make sure it is clean and tidy.

-- Remove items that could be damaging e.g. if you need to take notes, use pencil instead of pen (conservators generally recommend a 2B pencil).
+- Remove items that could be damaging, e.g., if you need to take notes, use a pencil instead of a pen (conservators generally recommend a 2B pencil).